Aliases for NTHL1 Gene

 GeneCards Summary for NTHL1 Gene

-NTHL1 (Nth Endonuclease III-Like 1 (E. Coli)) is a Protein Coding gene.
-Diseases associated with NTHL1 include sclerosing cholangitis and mitochondrial disorders.
-Among its related pathways are Chks in Checkpoint Regulation and DNA damage_Role of Brca1 and Brca2 in DNA repair.
-GO annotations related to this gene include double-stranded DNA binding and endonuclease activity.
+NTHL1 (Nth Like DNA Glycosylase 1) is a Protein Coding gene.
+Diseases associated with NTHL1 include Familial Adenomatous Polyposis 3 and Attenuated Familial Adenomatous Polyposis.
+Among its related pathways are DNA Double-Strand Break Repair and Chks in Checkpoint Regulation.
+Gene Ontology (GO) annotations related to this gene include double-stranded DNA binding and 4 iron, 4 sulfur cluster binding.
+An important paralog of this gene is ENSG00000288208.